Shouldibuyacat/tachyon/README.md

 What is Tachyon?
 ----------------

-Tachyon is a coin with an aim towards educational purposes on how to use cryptocurrency for the public.
+Tachyon is a coin aiming towards educating the public on how to use cryptocurrency.
-A secondary aim of Tachyon is to be used as funding towards physics research.
+A secondary aim of Tachyon is to fund physics research.
  - 5 minute block targets
  - Block reward halves in 500k blocks
  - 50 000 000 million total coins